Shoomaher/OxfrordLearnersDictionaryBot/README.md

 # OxfrordLearnersDictionaryBot
 Telegram bot for Oxford learners online dictionary Uses BeautifulSoup, UrlLib, PyTelegramBotAPI
+Has some bugs:
-Has some bugs (shows only one definition)
+  shows only one definition
+  doesn't deal with exceptions